FeuFeuAngel/Simple-Vanguard-Stop-Script/README.md

 There are are various alternatives out there which dont work for me, or missed stuff like enabling or disable vgtray too from autostart.
+(Or removed entries)

 Just download all files, and run the Batch as Admin.
 Use the Stop Batch only if all LoL/Riot Stuff is closed (Game/Client).
 Use the Enable Script and restart your PC.